Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Hardware-Requirements.md

     For example if you're writing game mods that run only on modern 64-bit machines, then pay no mind to this section.

+This page simply provides an insight into my (Sewer's) personal targets.

 ## Minimum Requirements

 !!! info "Below are the minimum requirements for running Reloaded3."